 Steve Ray, Esq.

-The scope of an asset search during pre-litigation or settlement negotiations can include the following areas of assets and liabilities:
+The scope of an asset search during pre-litigation or settlement negotiations generally includes the following areas of assets and liabilities:

 (Including Shell Corporations and Special-Purpose Limited Liability Companies)

-(Bankruptcies, Litigation, Liens, Judgments, Mortgages, Financing Statements, Foreclosures and Collection Suits)
+(Bankruptcies, Litigation, Liens, Judgments, Foreclosures and Collection Suits)

 Analysis is conduced to determine whether the defendant has a history of paying their debts, and how many other litigants and creditors are actively in pursuit of their assets.
 We also examine the extent of current encumbrances (such as liens on real property) that could affect future collection efforts.